 Decongestants help relieve stuffy nose, and antihistamines may help sneezing and runny nose.
 They are often in multi-symptom cold medicines.
 Don't take -- or give your child -- two medicines at the same time that have the same ingredients.
-Don't give cough and cold medicine to children under age 4 unless you've spoken to his or her health care provider first.
+Don't give cough and cold medicine to children under age 4 unless you've spoken to their health care provider first.
 Read the labels.

 Cough suppressants work best for dry, hacking coughs that keep you awake.
 Expectorants work best for productive coughs.
 They help thin mucus and make it easier to cough it up.
 Cough drops may soothe an irritated throat.
-Don't give cough and cold medicines to children under age 4 unless his or her health care provider says it's OK, and don't give cough drops to children under age 3.
+Don't give cough and cold medicines to children under age 4 unless their health care provider says it's OK, and don't give cough drops to children under age 3.

 Pain and fever reducers

 Acetaminophen and ibuprofen help relieve pain and bring down a fever.
 They are often included in multi-symptom cold and flu medicines, so be sure to read the label carefully and don't take -- or give your child -- two medicines at the same time that have the same ingredients.
 Ask your doctor before giving any medication to a child under age 6 months.

 Nasal congestion relief